Cart

 Once you’ve narrowed down your choices by mattress type and sleep style, a few practical details can help you make the final call.
 Think of these as the final checkpoints before you commit to years of better sleep.
 It’s about more than just how it feels for the first five minutes in a store.
 You’ll want to consider how the mattress will hold up over time, how it fits into your budget, and other features that contribute to its overall performance.
 Taking a moment to think through these factors ensures you’re not just buying a new mattress, but making a smart investment in your well-being.
 Let's walk through what you need to look for.

-Decode Firmness and Comfort Levels
+Understanding Firmness and Comfort Labels

 Mattress firmness, or how hard or soft a bed feels, is highly personal.
 However, your body weight and primary sleeping position are the best guides for finding your ideal level.
 On a scale of 1 to 10, most people find comfort somewhere in the middle.
 Lighter sleepers (under 130 pounds) often get better pressure relief from a softer mattress, around a 4 to 6.
 Average weight sleepers (130 to 230 pounds) typically do well with a medium to medium-firm feel, around a 5.5 to 7.
 Heavier sleepers (over 230 pounds) usually need the sturdier support of a firmer mattress to prevent sinking.